nasdf/capy/README.md

 # Capy

-Capy is an embeddable graph database for building applications with verifiable, content addressable, linked data.
+A graph database for distributed applications.

 ## Features

-- Define IPLD types using GraphQL
+- Define schemas and queries in GraphQL
-- Mutate and query linked data using GraphQL
+- Branch and merge using property based CRDTs
-- Export data to IPFS or Filecoin for permanent storage
+- Change history tracking using a merkle DAG
+- Time traveling queries using the commit graph

 ## Getting started